Okipa/laravel-medialibrary-ext/upgrade-guides/from-v7-to-v8.md

 Make sure to remove the line from the config file.

-To avoid conversions to be queued, you'll have to follow the [base package documentation](https://docs.spatie.be/laravel-medialibrary/v7/converting-images/defining-conversions/#queuing-conversions).
+To avoid conversions to be queued, you'll have to use the `->nonQueued()` method, as specified in the [base package documentation](https://docs.spatie.be/laravel-medialibrary/v7/converting-images/defining-conversions/#queuing-conversions).

 ## Method signature changes